gohugoio/hugo/content/getting-started/configuration.md

 defaultContentLanguageInSubdir (false)
 : Renders the default content language in subdir, e.g. /en/.
 The root directory / will redirect to /en/.

-disableLiveReload (false)
-: Turn off automatic live reloading of browser window.

-enableGitInfo (false)
-: If the Hugo site is versioned by Git, you will then get a `.GitInfo` object per page, and `Lastmod` will get updated by the last commit date for content.

-enableRobotsTXT (false)
-: When enabled, Hugo will generate a `robots.txt` file.

 disableHugoGeneratorInject (false)
 : Hugo will, by default, inject a generator meta tag in the HTML head on the _home page only_.
 You can turn it off, but we would really appreciate if you don't, as this is a good way to watch Hugo's popularity on the rise.

 disableKinds ([])
 : Allows you to disable all page types and will render nothing related to 'kind'.
 Allowed values are "page", "home", "section", "taxonomy", "taxonomyTerm", "RSS", "sitemap", "robotsTXT", "404".

+disableLiveReload (false)
+: Turn off automatic live reloading of browser window.

 disablePathToLower (false)
 : Do not make the url/path to lowercase.